davepinch/pinchy.cc/collections/_hashtags/reply-with-a-pr.md

 ---
 title: "#reply-with-a-pr"
-author_profile: false
+hashtag: "Reply with a PR"
 tags:
-  - Reply with a PR
   - Special Tag
 ---